Peroneal Tendonitis Exercises

 Peroneal Tendonitis is often caused by poor control of the hindfoot and midfoot.
 Alongside rehabilitation exercises, footwear plays a key role in resolving peroneal tendon pain.
-In this article, we discuss what makes the Asics GT-2000 the best-running shoe for Peroneal Tendonitis.
+In this article, we will provide recommendations for the best running shoes for Peroneal Tendonitis.

 James McCormack is a Physical Therapist who specializes in Foot & Ankle injuries. james-mccormack.com is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 The earning from this allows us to create free content and it has no effect on the price you pay for the running shoe.

 The best running shoes for Peroneal Tendonitis have a deep heel cup and supportive cushioning.

 The deep heel cup helps to stabilise the ankle on landing to reduce excess movement of the subtalar joint and reduce the workload on the Peroneal Tendons.

 Supportive cushioning helps to absorb the impact of hitting the ground

 We recommend the Asics GT-2000 11 Running shoes for Peroneal Tendonitis due to their Rearfoot GEL technology, deep heel cup and FF BLAST technology.

 The FF BLAST technology and Rearfoot GEL technology help to absorb impact when landing, while the deep heel cup helps to stabilise the ankle.

 We recommend the Hoka Clifton 9 Running Shoes for Peroneal Tendonitis due to their plush cushioning, low heel drop and rocker sole.

 The 5mm heel drop encourages an even distribution of force across the foot, while the plush cushioning helps to absorb the impact of initial contact during the running cycle.